 If today’s mantra is, “Lean In,” the mantra 40 years ago was, “Turn on, tune in, drop out.”
 People bucked the system lots of ways, but one shocking one (to their parents, at least) was eschewing furniture.
 Why bother with a couch when it’s cheaper, easier, and groovier to use throw pillows?
 Make your own nest with a cozy blend of body pillows, rugs, and tribal-print throws.

-Geometric patterns showed up everywhere, particularly repeating arches like the ones in these floor tiles.
+Geometric patterns showed up everywhere, particularly repeating diamonds like the ones on this rug.
 Low-slung furniture in space-age designs showed the decade’s future focus (and its throwing-off of anything traditional).

 Here’s another take on the decade’s love of geometric and black and white.
 This was when metallics and plastics came on strong, too.
 Lucite, brass, and copper warm up the subtle wallpaper in this on-trend powder room.

 You can’t go wrong with white walls and well-done wood paneling in any decade.
 To get a throwback vibe, add low shag carpet, mustard-and-gray furniture, accents, and abstract art.
 Comfortable, stylish, and oh-so-70s.